Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

    *  <stdlib.h> - for dynamic memory allocation, pointers and system functions for the console widow
    *  <time.h> - for manipulating time
    *  <ctype.h> - to make use of variables of char type to obtain inputs from the console window.
-2. The user must input the choice in the same format as displayed in the console window as it is case sensitive.
-3. Based on the choice of the user, the console must display the computer's choice and the winner of the game

 ## SWOT Analysis
 ![SWOT](https://miro.medium.com/max/1396/1*Yf7Ku0L_P7wTaYJ4QCHxUw.png)